Back-end Engineering Articles

 Accessing hash values

 Now we probably want to access the values of our hash.
-First, we can call the key, and then we'll see the value printed out.
+What we can do is to call the key and then we’ll see the value printed out

-Note: please take care about what we'll do here because it is a bit complex and mix the knowledge we already have about hashes
+Note: please take care about what we’ll do here, because is a bit complex and mix the knowledge we already have about hashes

 hash_one